Follow Us :

 Calculation

-Based on the requirement use area % (area normalisation method) or external standard method to give the result.
+Based on the requirement, use the area % (area normalisation method) or the external standard method to give the result.

 Elution Order